jet/equinox/DOCUMENTATION.md

 - _Events_ - Events that have been accepted into the model as part of a Transaction represent the basic Facts from which State or Projections can be derived
-- _Commands_ - taking intent implied by an upstream request or other impetus (e.g., automated synchronization based on an upstream data source) driving a need to sync a system’s model to reflect that implied need (while upholding the Aggregate's Invariants).
+- _Commands/requests/Decisions_ - taking intent implied by an upstream request or other impetus
+  (e.g., automated synchronization based on an upstream data source) driving a need to sync a system’s model to reflect that implied need (while upholding the Aggregate's Invariants).
 The Decision process is responsible proposing Events to be appended to the Stream representing the relevant events in the timeline of that Aggregate.
+  **NOTE while you'll find 90% of event sourcing samples use a Command Pattern that employs a class hierarchy (or, if the language supports it, represents it as a discriminated union).
+You'll also find lots of examples of pipelines with Mediators etc that illustrate how this enables you do hook in cross-cutting concerns.
+  In practice, the negatives of applying such a straitjacket outweigh the benefits.
+  Hence, it is advised to prefer having individual methods (`member`s) on `type Service`, and pass the relevant inputs via the argument list.**
 - _State_ - the State at any point is inferred by _folding_ the events in order; this state typically feeds into the Decision with the goal of ensuring Idempotent handling (if its a retry and/or the desired state already pertained, typically one would expect the decision to be "no-op, no Events to emit")
-- _Projections_ - while most State we'll fold from the events will be dictated by what we need (in addition to a Command's arguments) to be able to make the Decision implied by the command, the same Events that are _necessary_ for Command Handling to be able to uphold the Invariants can also be used as the basis for various summaries at the single aggregate level, Rich Events exposed as notification feeds at the boundary of the Bounded Context, and/or as denormalized representations forming a
+- _Projections/Reactions/Notifications_ - while most State we'll fold from the events will be dictated by what we need (in addition to a request's arguments) to be able to make the Decision implied by the command, the same Events that are _necessary_ for Decision processing to be able to uphold the Invariants can also be used as the basis for various summaries at the single aggregate level, Rich Events exposed as notification feeds at the boundary of the Bounded Context, and/or as denormalized representations forming a